precice/calculix-adapter/docs/adapter-calculix-troubleshooting.md

 summary: "While working with the CalculiX adapter, you may run onto common issues.
 This is a collection of what we know could go wrong."
 ---

-This list is definietly not complete.
+This list is definitely not complete.
 If after reading this, you still have issues, please [ask in the preCICE forum](https://precice.discourse.group/).

 ## Things to check